77ccreed/gatsby-kodulehe-tellimise-teenus/src/pages/teenused/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
-title: Our Coffee
+title: Pakutavad teenused
-image: /img/jumbotron.jpg
+image: /img/abstract-painting-acrylic-paint-art-1616403.jpg
-heading: Great coffee with a conscience
+heading: Kodulehe tellimine sisuloojale lihtsalt
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,